Petitions

 A petition must be completed in a specific way in order to be valid.
 For detailed instructions visit the Alberta Government's Petition information for electors web page.

-- Each page of the petition must contain an identical statement of purpose.
+• Each page of the petition must include an identical purpose statement which sets out which bylaw/resolution the petitioners are acting on.

-- Each signature must be witnessed by an adult person who must:
+• Further, every signature must be witnessed by an adult who also submits an affidavit.